 The Designated Clinical Officer for SEND:

-I have a varied role which includes:
+We have a varied role which includes:

 • Attending local authority education, health and care panels to talk about which children go forwards for assessments and then, if required, have a formal plan (EHCP)